Haivision/srt/docs/packet-filtering-and-fec.md

 ```
 The parts of this syntax are separated by commas.
 The first part is the name of
 the filter.
 This is followed by one or more key:value pairs, the interpretation
 of which depends on the filter type.
+Note that all keys and values are
+case-sensitive.

 You can try this out using the `SRTO_PACKETFILTER` option, or the
 `packetfilter` parameter in an SRT URI in the applications.